GRAPHIC-Money markets wary, not yet flashing red as Fed offers tonic

 Non-U.S. banks tap into liquidity pools in foreign exchange swap markets to secure their dollar funding needs.

-These instruments shot into the limelight during global financial crisis and the euro zone debt crisis when global regulators poured in billions of dollars to unfreeze the market.
+These instruments shot into the limelight during the financial crisis and the euro zone debt crisis when global regulators poured in billions of dollars to unfreeze the market.

 Three-month euro/dollar basis swaps EURCBS=, which measure demand for dollars from European borrowers, rose sharply to minus 31 basis points on Monday, double late February levels - signalling a willingness to pay more to get hold of dollars.